 "His leading is only for those who are already committed to do as He may choose.
-To such it may be said: 'God is able to speak loud enough to make a willing soul hear'."1
+To such it may be said: 'God is able to speak loud enough to make a willing soul hear'."

--LEWIS SPERRY CHAFER
+LEWIS SPERRY CHAFER

 My family has enjoyed a long history with the Dallas Cowboys.
-I was only ten when their legendary coach, Tom Landry, asked my father then a young, 26-year-old preacher-to be the team's first-ever chaplain.
+I was a very young child when their legendary coach, Tom Landry, asked my father-then a young, 30-year-old preacher-to be the team's first-ever chaplain.